West Farms, Bronx: Police and crime

 West Farms and Belmont are patrolled by the 48th Precinct of the NYPD, located at 450 Cross Bronx Expressway.
 The 48th Precinct ranked 56th safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 152 per 100,000 people, West Farms and Belmont's rate of violent crimes per capita is greater than that of the city as a whole.
 The incarceration rate of 1,015 per 100,000 people is higher than that of the city as a whole.

 The 48th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 60.9% between 1990 and 2022.
 The precinct reported 14 murders, 26 rapes, 447 robberies, 646 felony assaults, 252 burglaries, 467 grand larcenies, and 304 grand larcenies auto in 2022.

+NYCHA property in the area is patrolled by P.S.A.
+8 at 2794 Randall Avenue in the Throggs Neck section of the Bronx.

 Many social problems associated with poverty, from crime to drug addiction, have plagued the area for decades.
 Despite declines in crime from its peak during the crack and heroin epidemics, violent crime continues to be a serious problem in the community.
 West Farms has significantly higher drop out rates and more incidents of violence in its schools than in other parts of the city.
 Other problems in local schools include low test scores and high truancy rates.
 Drug addiction is also a serious problem in the community.
 Peer pressure among children who come from broken homes contributes to the high rate of usage.